 Name: Priyanka Singh

 Goal of the project: Like many other young Indian women, Priyanka grew up with fear which she was able to overcome by traveling and exposure to ngo's in the Himalayas.
 A journey together with her mother resulted in a mindset shift that lead to less over protection of her and her siblings.
 Priyanka wants to create opportunities for mothers and daughters exploring new realities.

 Theme: Education - Training

 Goal of the project: Lacking resources and exposure, children from Tunisia’s rural areas often have no choice but follow a set path determined by societal norms and pressures.
-Ranya envisions a safe space where children can have a voice and develop critical thinking.
-Through trainings in debate and a human library, children will become intellectually independent so that they can choose their own paths and create their own future.
+Through experiencing the Arab Spring first hand, Ranya recognized a need for open debates.
+Through starting a human library, children have a chance to become intellectually independent so they can choose their own path and create their own future.